WolodjaZ/jax-vqgan/docs/index.md

 ![VQGAN](https://raw.githubusercontent.com/CompVis/taming-transformers/master/assets/teaser.png)

-This project basicly provide implementation of VQGAN in JAX/Flax with Trainer module, dataset loading and Tensorboard logging.
-We will try to add in future ability to also ship model into [Hugging Face](https://huggingface.co).
-This is my one of the first well done project so if you have some advices how to improve or you see some problem please make issues or make pull requests 😊(evil smile face).
+This project basically provides the implementation of VQGAN in JAX/Flax with the Trainer module, dataset loading and Tensorboard logging.
+In the future, we will try to add the ability to ship model into [Hugging Face](https://huggingface.co).
+This is my one of the first well done project, so if you have any advice how to improve or you see some problem, please, make an issue or pull request 😊(evil smiley face).

 ## Table Of Contents

-The documentation follows the best practice for project documentation as described by Daniele Procida in the [Diátaxis documentation framework](https://diataxis.fr/) and consists of four separate parts and [changelog](https://keepachangelog.com/en/1.0.0/):
+The documentation follows the best practices for project documentation as described by Daniele Procida in the [Diátaxis documentation framework](https://diataxis.fr/) and consists of four separate parts and the [changelog](https://keepachangelog.com/en/1.0.0/):

 1. [Tutorials](tutorials.md)
 2. [How-To Guides](how-to-guides.md)